 As lucrative countries for gambling businesses, it’s no surprise that Australia and New Zealand are taking measures to address problem gambling in 2020.
-Thousands of players are searching for the best online pokies for Australian players where advertising focuses heavily on free spins, sign up bonuses, and the ability to win real money.
+Thousands of players are searching for the best online pokies for Australian players where advertising focuses heavily on free spins, sign-up bonuses, and the ability to win real money.

-While the iGaming was growing behind the scenes during the 2010s, in the new decade, this industry is expected to receive more governmental oversight and regulation.
+While iGaming was growing behind the scenes during the 2010s, in the new decade, this industry is expected to receive more governmental oversight and regulation.

 Problem gambling is classified as an addiction that stems from biological, environmental, and genetic factors.
 They’re people who have a problem controlling their game patterns and spending more than they can afford – often ending up in financial distress.
-Studies into problem gambling rely heavily on surveys and industry data, which makes it difficult to pinpoint the exact numbers of gamblers suffering from it.
+Studies into problem gambling rely heavily on surveys and industry data, which makes it difficult to pinpoint the exact number of gamblers suffering from it.

 Studies argue that anywhere between 30% and 50% of casino profit proportion comes from problem gamblers.
 In some cases, the industry attracts disadvantaged individuals – especially in countries like India, Kenya, and others where risks associated with gambling aren’t as well-known to the public.

 Problem gamblers often go into debt wagering money they can’t afford to lose.
-Like individuals suffering from other forms of addiction such as drugs and alcohol, they compulsively engage with the practice and can’t stop themselves without intervention or limiting exposure.
+Like individuals suffering from other forms of addiction such as drugs and alcohol, they compulsively engage in the practice and can’t stop themselves without intervention or limiting exposure.
 It creates a downward spiral that causes financial and mental distress.

 Different countries have their approach to problem gambling.
-For example, the UK Gambling Commission sees it as a public health issue, while in the United States, responsibility is placed on an individual and local state governments.
+For example, the UK Gambling Commission sees it as a public health issue, while in the United States, responsibility is placed on individual and local state governments.
 Australia only recently recognized it as a known risk, leaning towards fighting addiction with appropriate regulation.